Kingdom of Kinda: Return to Hadramawt

 Salama was soon after expelled by the Taghlib, who went over to al-Mundhir.
 He took safety with the Bakr, according to a tradition of that tribe, or may have become disabled, according to another tradition.
 Nothing is recorded about Ma'dikarib's career after the death of Shurahbil except that he became insane.
 Both brothers lost control of their tribal subjects and may have been killed at Mundhir's direction, prompting the Kinda's abandonment of the Najd for their ancestral homeland in Hadramawt.
 The Akil al-Murar were nearly exterminated, save for the family of Shurahbil and Hujr's daughter Hind, who were escorted safely to South Arabia.

 By the late 6th century, Kindite power throughout central Arabia was fraying.
 The wars between al-Harith's sons had weakened them in Najd.
 In the Yamama, the al-Jawn became involved in a war between the Tamim and the Banu Amir, the latter a branch of the Qays.
 The al-Jawn dispatched contingents in support of the Tamim in their assault against the Amir in what became known as the battle of Shi'b Jabala in Najd, dated variously by modern historians to circa 550, 570 or 580.
 The Tamim and the Kinda and their allies, including the Lakhmids, were routed, and the leader of the al-Jawn, was slain.

-Their loss at Shi'b Jabala and the following confrontation with the Amir at Dhu Nuwas especially contributed to the Kinda's abandonment of the Najd and the Yamama and return to Hadramawt.
+Their loss at Shi'b Jabala and the following confrontation with the Amir at Dhu Nuwas especially contributed to the Kinda's abandonment of the Najd and the Yamama and migration to Hadramawt.
 The Sasanian conquest of South Arabia possibly also played a major role.
 The al-Jawn of the Yamama had likely been dependent on the Sasanians across the Persian Gulf.
-With their influence in tatters in central Arabia, they likely saw the Sasanian conquest as an opportunity to resume their role as confederates of the Persians in their original abode where many of their tribesmen remained.
-The Kindite migration back to Hadramawt included some 30,000 members of the tribe departing their settlements of Ghamr Dhi Kinda in Najd and Hajar and al-Mushaqqar in the Yamama.
+With their influence in tatters in central Arabia, they likely saw the Sasanian conquest as an opportunity to resume their role as confederates of the Persians.
+The Kindite migration to Hadramawt included some 30,000 members of the tribe departing their settlements of Ghamr Dhi Kinda in Hijaz and Hajar and al-Mushaqqar in the Yamama.